1st elected Alabama Black Republican: GOP ‘open to everyone’

 The GOP-controlled Legislature in 2017 had to redraw legislative maps under court order to fix racial gerrymandering in 12 districts.
 The ruling came after Black lawmakers filed a lawsuit challenging the maps as “stacking and packing” Black voters into designated districts to make neighboring districts whiter and more likely to elect conservative Republicans.

-Paschal told The Associated Press on Tuesday that after leaving the military, he thought about where he fit politically and said that is with the Republican Party because he is conservative.
+Paschal told The Associated Press that after leaving the military, he thought about where he fit politically and said that is with the Republican Party because he is conservative.

 On the campaign trail, he said some people wrongly presumed he was a Democrat.